 Just like for the X-axis assembly, put a washer between the coupler and the bearing on the motor-side of the back feet.
+If the lead screw is getting a bit stuck on the bearing or coupler, you may have to do some wiggling or lightly tap it into position with a mallet from the other end.

-Tighten everything down by pushing the lead screw all the way towards the motor shaft while pushing the coupler all the way towards the bearing, then tightening down the two set screws on the coupler to clamp down onto both sides.
-Ensuring that the face of the coupler/washer is flush against the bearing is important to prevent any play in the lead screw.
-Do this on both sides.
+Tighten everything down by pushing the lead screw all the way towards the motor shaft while pushing the coupler all the way towards the bearing, then tightening down the coupler on the side of the lead screw.